yhdu36/Greatlakes_manual/README.md

 ssh uniqname@garmire-login.dcmb.med.umich.edu
 Then enter the password

+# VPN connection
+If you have a non-CORE-IMAGE laptop/computer, UMICH VPN is required to access the server. <br>
+Install the Cisco client following the instructions here: https://its.umich.edu/enterprise/wifi-networks/vpn/getting-started

 # Great Lakes SLURM Tutorial

 * Using the Great Lakes cluster and batch computing with SLURM
-* You must establish a user login on Great Lakes by filling out [this form](https://arc.umich.edu/login-request).
+* You must establish a user login on Great Lakes by filling out [this form (Create an HPC User login)](https://its.umich.edu/advanced-research-computing/high-performance-computing/great-lakes/getting-started).
 * Contact IT to be added under `lgarmire` root account if you have not done so.

 ## Important notice on data storage
- -  People **should not** run jobs directly from login node, using [Greatlakes OnDemand](https://arc.umich.edu/open-ondemand/) or submit `sbatch` jobs instead.
+ -  People **should not** run jobs directly from login node, using [Greatlakes OnDemand](https://greatlakes.arc-ts.umich.edu/pun/sys/dashboard/) or submit `sbatch` jobs instead.
  - Due to regulation, people **should not** store any Garmire's lab related data and code under default Greatlakes home directory: `/home/uniquname`
  - Instead, you **should** store all lab materials under Garmire's NAS:
  ```